josealonso/Kotlin-for-Java-programmers/Advanced.md

     println("empty")
 }

-// Shortcut prvided by Kotlin
-println(files?.size ?: "empty") // if files is null, this prints "empty"
+// Shortcut provided by Kotlin println(files?.size ?: "empty") // if files is null, this prints "empty"

 // To calculate a more complicated fallback value in a code block, use `run`